CMarzin/cocoweb/posts/2021-12-01_tips-is-the-web-dead.md

 ---
-title: Tips Is the web dead ?.
+title: Is the web dead ?.
 description: Tips et discovery of the day.
 date: 2021-12-01
 tags: